-20 dvmrpNeighborLoss dvmrpInterface ipr LocalAddress dvmrpNeighbor State mr A 2-way adjacency relationship with a neighbor has been lost.
+20 dvmrpNeighborLoss dvmrpInterface ipmr LocalAddress dvmrpNeighbor State A 2-way adjacency relationship with a neighbor has been lost.
 This trap is generated when the neighbor state changes from "active" to "one-way," "ignoring" or "down."
-The trap is sent only when the switch has no other neighbors on the same interface with a lower IP address than itself. dvn ornInterfaceLocalAddress ne IP address this system will u use as a source address on this interface.
-On dvmrpInterfaceLocalAddress-The IP address this system will use as a source address on this interface.
+The trap is sent only when the switch has no other neighbors on the same interface with a lower IP address than itself 20 dvmrpNeighborLoss LocalAddress dvmrpNeighbor ipmr with a neighbor has been lost.
+This trap is generated when the neighbor state changes from "active" to "one-way," "ignoring" or "down."
+The trap is sent only when the switch has no other neighbors on the same interface with a lower IP address dvmrpInterfaceLocalAddress-The IP address this system will use as a source address on this interface.
 On unnumbered interfaces, it must be the same value as dvmrpInterfaceLocalAddress for some interfaces on the system.